Managing UX debt

-Whilst you might be able to live with an ugly table which renders badly on tablets on your invoice generation page, the same ugly table on your checkout will have a greater impact on your users – and your business.
+Whilst you might be able to live with a design issue which causes a component to render badly on tablets on your invoice generation page, the same problem on your ecommerce checkout or your user onboarding journey will likely have a greater impact on your users – and your business.

 Regular user testing sessions will help you identify new UX debt on a regular basis – and you’re likely to find more problems than you’ll ever be able to solve.
 Prioritisation and knowing what’s important and what’s less important is critical for managing types of UX debt.

-Use your product strategy and relevant data to identify critical user journeys and prioritise your UX debt accordingly.
+Use your product strategy and relevant data to identify your most critical user journeys and prioritise your UX debt accordingly.

 3. Allocate time for UX debt clear ups and hire skilled front enders

-How do you know how much debt you can live with?
+How do you know how much UX debt you can live with?

 It’s difficult to come up with a hard and fast rule which can be applied to all design decisions, but ultimately you can (and arguably should) live with a certain amount of UX debt so long as your product is addressing the needs and meeting the goals of your users.